China / Taiwan

 This program will provide the foundation to understanding the people, history, culture and government of a civilization more than 5,000 years old.
 Students will observe China’s attempts to balance economic and political development with ancient customs, rituals, and beliefs.
 While in Taiwan, students will be able to contrast Chinese culture left mostly untouched by the Cultural Revolution, which shapes Mainland China’s culture.
-Students will be partnered with Lida Polytechnic students to participate in various academic and cultural activities.
-All students will receive language training in Mandarin in the first week of the in-country experience.
-Students have the option of studying music, literature, architectural design, photography, video production or web design.
-Media students will be working in media diverse groups on projects for Chinese businesses and non-profits under the mentorship of faculty and Chinese partners.
+Students will be partnered with Chinese students to participate in various academic and cultural activities.
+Training in Mandarin as well as lectures on modern Chinese history will be a part of all students’ educational experience.
+Students have the option of studying accounting, biology, music, and photography.
+Each of these courses will integrate their studies into the fascinating surroundings of China and Tawain.

-Excursions: In Beijing, students will visit the Great Wall, the Forbidden City and the Olympic Village.
-During their stay in Shanghai there will be local excursions to various parts of the city with overnight experiences to Hangzhou and Suzhou.
+In Beijing, students may visit the Great Wall, the Forbidden City and the Olympic Village.
+During their stay in Shanghai there will be chances to experience various parts of the city using local public transportation.
 Individual instructors will arrange local excursions related to their classes.

 Classes: Classes will be held three hours per day during the week.

-Accommodations: Students will be staying in student housing at Lida Polytechnic Institute.
-Three meals per day will be provided in the campus cafeteria on non excursion days.
+Accommodations: Students will be staying in student housing or hotels.
+Two meals per day will be provided in the campus cafeteria on non-excursion days.
 Anticipate 10-12 excursion days where you will pay for your lunch or dinner.
 An estimated budget for each of these meals is $10.00 US per meal.

 All TnCIS programs are academic in nature and course work that takes advantage of the program location will be the central focus.
 Programs offered by TnCIS through any member institution are in keeping with SACSCOC policies for each respective institution where compliance is monitored at the institutional level.
 TnCIS program courses are for credit only.
 In China, students will enroll in ONE of the following courses:

 MUSIC: Music Appreciation (No Prerequisites)

 A history of the stylistic periods of Western Music and the music of China, with emphasis on social and cultural implications as related to each period, including an emphasis on developing listening skills which foster an enjoyment and an appreciation for the various styles of music.
-Students will broaden their listening skills and understanding of music by developing an appreciation of the rich, traditional music of China that can be dated back to 7000 years ago.
-Today, the music of China continues its unique solo instrumental and vocal heritage while embracing more contemporary, Western music.
-Students will benefit greatly from experiencing significant cultural venues and events including the Beijing Opera, which has been popular for centuries, and the Shanghai Spring International Music Festival, held annually in May.
-In addition, students will have an opportunity to visit historical and cultural landmarks, including the Great Wall, the Forbidden City, the Yangtze River delta, and the scenic "Venice" of China.
+Students will broaden their listening skills and understanding of music of the Chinese culture dating back 7000 years.
+Opportunities will be offered students to attend such cultural venues as the Beijing Opera and the Spring International Music Festival in Shanghai.
+Visits to historical landmarks such as the Great Wall of China, the Forbidden City, the Yangtze River delta and the scenic "Venice" of China.
 While in Taiwan, students will study the close relationship of Taiwanese musical forms such as Beiguan and Nanguan to that of Chinese historical forms as well as attending Taiwanese Opera and/or traditional Taiwanese Aboriginal Opera.
 See course syllabus